 Ask Americans what they most admire about the U.S.A. and they will likely cite the individual opportunity to get ahead.
 Ask a European what they most admire about Europe and they will invariably say "the quality of life."
 To understand why Europe has left America behind in the race to create a sustainable society, we need to look at the very different dreams that characterize the American and European frame of mind.

-Europe is taking the lead in the shift to sustainable farming practices and organic food production.
-While the organic food sector is soaring in the U.S.—it represents the fastest-growing segment of the food industry—the government has done little to encourage it.
+While the organic food sector is soaring in the U.S.—it ‘s the fastest-growing segment of the food industry—the government has done little to encourage it.

 Americans spend billions of dollars a year on holistic healers, for both the services they provide and the remedies they prescribe.
 There’s clearly a cultural shift in the way we perceive healthcare and medicine.
 While more medical doctors are educating themselves regarding natural methods, it is still often the patient who must request these types of treatment.